List of Royal Navy deployments: Gibraltar Squadron

 The Gibraltar Squadron consists of two fast patrol boats: HMS Cutlass (P295) and HMS Dagger (P296).
 The squadron provides force protection for NATO or coalition warships entering the naval facilities of Gibraltar and conduct maritime security in the surrounding British territorial waters.
 The 2021 defence white paper indicated that henceforth, one River-class offshore patrol vessel, HMS Trent, would also be permanently based in Gibraltar for operations in the Mediterranean and in the Gulf of Guinea.

 Standing NATO Maritime Group 2

 The Royal Navy routinely provides a single warship to the Standing NATO Maritime Group 2 (part of the NATO Response Force).
 The standard area of operations for the Standing NRF Maritime Group 2 is the Mediterranean Sea.
 In 2017, HMS Duncan deployed as flagship of the group, HM Ships Diamond and Ocean also took on the role prior to Duncan resuming her duties in early 2018 till July 2018.
-The latest ship to be assigned was HMS Diamond in April 2022.
+The latest ship to be assigned was HMS Duncan in June 2023 as flagship.